 Part 1 of the volume includes chapters on groups, crystallographic and space-group symmetry, descriptions of space groups, coordinate-system transformations and methods of space-group determination.
 The final chapter provides a useful introduction to topics treated in more depth in Volumes A1 and E of the series.
 The chapters in this part have been written with teaching in mind.Part 2.
 Tables of plane and space groups

 Part 2 of the volume presents the diagrams and tables of plane- and space-group data.
 The layout of the tables of data, the symbols used in the diagrams and the classification of the space groups are explained in a useful guide.

 Part 3 treats more advanced topics on space-group symmetry, and covers crystal lattices, point groups and crystal classes, space-group symbols and their use, lattice complexes, normalizers of space groups, and magnetic subperiodic groups and magnetic space groups.

 There are eight new chapters in this sixth edition of Volume A, and five chapters have been revised.
 The layout of the space-group tables has been simplified as the sub- and supergroup data are now available in Volume A1, and there are new general-position diagrams for the cubic space groups.
 Additional diagrams showing tilted, perspective views of some of the more complex cubic space groups are also provided.

 Volume C: Mathematical, physical and chemical tables (Fourth Edition)

 Editor: Richard WelberryMany of the 30+ articles commissioned for this very major revision have been received and some are now ready for publication.
-It is planned to start publishing the new articles online when accepted and technically edited, in advance of production of the complete volume.
+Accepted and technically edited articles are now being published online as early view chapters in advance of production of the complete volume.